What is a soft 404?

 - If your page has moved or has a clear replacement, return a 301 (permanent redirect) to redirect the user as appropriate.

-Use Fetch as Google (or other tools available on the web) to verify whether your URL is actually returning the correct code.
+Use the URL Inspection tool to verify whether your URL is actually returning the correct code.